kevgo/conc/README.md

 ```

 Commands are executed inside a shell (`sh` on Linux/macOS, `cmd.exe` on
-Windows), so you can use shell features like pipes and redirection:
+Windows), so you can use shell features:

 ```
 conc "echo one && echo two | grep on > file"